yonglin-wang/spacecraft-crash-predictor/README.md

 - every visible file and directory under [data](data/) except for ```data_all.csv```
 - every visible file and directory under [results/](results/) except for the [template/](results/template) folder
 - every visible file and directory under [exp/](exp/)

-# Acknowledgements

-Special thanks to [Jie Tang](https://github.com/TJmask), some of whose [code logic for the same task](https://github.com/TJmask/Space-Health-Predicting) has been especially helpful in building this project; Jie's name will be included the docstring sections of the functions, wherever credit is due.